dkarter/nerves_remote_led/README.md

 ![hardware setup 5](img/5.jpeg)

-For the GPIO pin I chose GPIO 21, but if you want to change that you can do so in the LedWorker modules in the client (firmware) directory under the `@pin` constant.
+For the GPIO, I chose GPIO 21, however if you want to change that you can do so by changing the `@pin` constant in the firmware's `LedWorker` module.

 ## Running Locally